Metric-Liberation-Front/Liberator-Celsius/README.md

-# 🎭 This is a just-for-play project
+# 🎭 This is a just-for-play project ... so, don't take it seriously, bro
-   ... so, take it easy
+---
 **╔══════════════════════════════╗**<br>
 **║     LIBERATOR CELSIUS v1.0**<br>
 **║   Metric System Supremacy**<br>